mduchoslav/Evomics_Intro_to_R/Evomics_2023_R_ggplot.md

 ### 1 Introduction

 Welcome to the `R` and `ggplot2` session.
 The purpose of this file is to guide you through the exercises.
 In this session, we will use an R Markdown file.
-R Markdown documents are good for keeping the R code, plots and descriptions (structured text) in one place.
-It enables you to make nice reports from the data that can be exported as html, pdf etc. You can find more information on R Markdown [here](https://rmarkdown.rstudio.com/lesson-1.html) and a cheatcheet for R Markdown [here](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf).
+R Markdown documents are good for keeping the R code, plots, and descriptions (structured text) in one place.
+It enables you to make nice reports from the data that can be exported as html, pdf, etc. You can find more information on R Markdown [here](https://rmarkdown.rstudio.com/lesson-1.html) and a cheatcheet for R Markdown [here](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf).

 #### Some general useful information:
 If you want to insert a new code chunk, you can do it with `ctrl + alt + i` (Mac: `opt + cmd + i`).
 Pressing `ctrl + enter` (Mac: `cmd + enter`) sends the line of code where the cursor is (or the selected code) to the console and runs it.
-You can run whole chunk by pressing the green triangle on the right side.
+You can run a whole chunk by pressing the green triangle on the right side.

 ```{r setup, include=FALSE}
 # Define the global chunk options